nks1216/ScammerUniversityFinals/README.md

 We filtered Dimension (E vs I, S vs N, ...), Model (Claude, Gemini, ...) and Input Language (English, Chinese, ...).

 We added error bars to indicate the standard deviation of the models' responses for every round (total 50 rounds).

+### _3. Ethics_

+For this section, we employed a to part 2 (Personalities), we measured the "yes" probability" for every question, averaged them by each of the 8 question categories, then utilized (https://streamlit.io/) to make an interactive dashboard to display & present the results.

 ### _4. Risk Preference_
 To evaluate how large language models behave under uncertainty and probabilistic trade-offs, we designed a dedicated set of 20 binary decision-making questions.Each question presents a gamble, insurance scenario, investment choice, or risk-reward trade-off with explicitly stated probabilities.